-- 4. (1) The LEPELLE NKUMPI MUNICIPALITY council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer - - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) this Policy; - (b) to maximise administrative and operational efficiency in the implementation of this Policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this Policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (3) LEPELLE NKUMPI MUNICIPALITY municipal council or accounting officer may not delegate or sub-delegate any supply chain management powers or duties- - (a) to a person who is not an official of LEPELLE NKUMPI MUNICIPALITY municipality or - (b) to a committee which is not exclusively composed of officials of the LEPELLE NKUMPI MUNICIPALITY municipality - (4) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in this policy
+- 4. (1) The LEPELLE NKUMPI MUNICIPALITY council hereby de egates all powers and duties to the accounting officer which are necessary to enable the accounting officer - - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) his Policy; - (b) to maximise administrative and operational efficiency in the implementation of this Policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this Policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1).

+- (3) LEPELLE NKUMPI MUNICIPALITY municipal council or accounting officer may not delegate or sub-delegate any supply chain management powers or duties- - (a) to a person who is not an official of LEPELLE NKUMPI MUNICIPALITY or - (b) to a committee which is not exclusively composed of officials of the LEPELLE NKUMPI MUNICIPALITY - (4) This paragraph may not be read as permitting an official to whom the power to make final award in a competitive bidding process otherwise than through the committee system provided for in this policy